franhancock/Metastability-demystified/META_MODELLING/README.md

 load HMM.mat sys
 gui = bdGUI(sys)

-## If you wish to run the simulations then download the Brain Dynamics Toolbox here https://bdtoolbox.org/

 ### Kuramoto Shanahan model

 #### to run the Kuramoto Shanahan model in the GUI: